24

 Photo by Wonderful Copenhagen

 Before being transformed into a movie theatre, this building served as a train station for the first half of the 1900s.
-In 1989, in collaboration with Danish artist Paul Gerner, the beautiful pastel colors were added, making it one of the most recognizable buildings in Copenhagen.
+In 1989, in collaboration with Danish artist Paul Gerner, the iconic pastel colors were added, making it one of the most recognizable buildings in Copenhagen.

 This website does not support Internet Explorer, to ensure that the site works properly we recommend that you use another browser e.g. Microsoft Edge or Google Chrome.